srgrr/java-interview/users-and-emails/README.md

 # Users and Emails

 ## Description
-This project contains a Micronaut based HTTP server.
-Don't worry about not knowing Micronaut.
-You can ask as many questions as you want about the framework.
+This project contains a small HTTP server.
+Don't worry about not knowing anything related to the framework.
+You can ask as many questions as you want.

 The server stores Users.
 A User has an identifier, a name and an email.